CSRD

 Proper data management is essential at every stage of sustainability management: becoming CSRD compliant, setting achievable goals, and making business decisions based on sustainability impacts.

-Note: At ROSE, we simplify this process using the data studio, a dedicated part of our software that allows you to upload source files from different source systems and work on the data in one place.
+Note: At ROSE, we simplify this process using the Data Studio, a dedicated part of our software that allows you to upload source files from different source systems and work on the data in one place.

-Step 3: Define goals and targets
+Step 3: Define sustainability goals and targets for your business (required by legislation)

 A common mistake is thinking the job is done after addressing the data gathering.
 CSRD goes beyond previous regulations, requiring companies to set goals and prove continuous improvement.